valtimo-platform/valtimo-documentation/release-notes/major11/11.1.0/valtimo-frontend-libraries.md

 * **FormIO token refreshes only once**

-  On FormIO token refresh, the localStorage gets updated with the new token.
+  When using the **valtimo-form-io** component from *@valtimo/components*, the local storage property *formioToken* gets updated every time the token refreshes after expiring.

 ## Breaking changes